IntEL4CoRo/ViB-public/content/page/learninghub/The AICOR Interactive and Immersive Textbook/index.md

 knowledge with practical application.
 It features video lectures from world-leading experts on various topics within the domain, providing students with first-class insights into the subject matter.
-Additionally, the textbook includes exercises that can be conducted within virtual research laboratories, utilizing open-source, cutting-edge research software to bridge the gap between theory and practice.
+Additionally, the textbook includes exercises that can be conducted within virtual research laboratories, utilizing open-source cutting-edge research software to bridge the gap between theory and practice.
 Students also have direct access to a wealth of resources and background material through a learning hub, enhancing their study and research capabilities.
 Currently in